-The Principal may notify the Parents/Guardians and the student in writing of the decision to suspend.
+The principal may notify the Parents/Guardians and the student in writing of the decision to suspend.
 The parents are informed of:

-- the period of the suspension and the dates on which the suspension will begin and end - ▶ the reasons for the suspension - any study programme to be followed - the arrangements for returning to school, including any commitments to be entered into by the student and the Parents/Guardians (e.g.Parents/Guardians might be asked to reaffirm their commitment to the code of behaviour) - the provision for an appeal to the Board of Management - ▶ the right to appeal to the Secretary General of the Department of Education and Science (Education Act 1998, section 29).
+- ▶ the period of the suspension and the dates on which the suspension will begin and end - ▶ the reasons for the suspension - any study programme to be followed. - ▶ the arrangements for returning to school, including any commitments to be entered into by the student and the Parents/Guardians (e.g.Parents/Guardians might be asked to reaffirm their commitment to the code of behaviour) - ▶ the provision for an appeal to the Board of Management where multiple days of school have been lost due to suspensions - ▶ the right to appeal to the Secretary General of the Department of Education and Science where 20 or more days of school have been lost due to suspensions

+(Education Act 1998, section 29).